-The salting out effect is responsible for the reduced oxygen solubility in aqueous solutions compared to pure water (Fig. 8).
+responsible for the reduced oxygen solubility in aqueous solutions compared to pure water (Fig. 8).
 Detailed equations are available for calculating the oxygen solubility of sea water at different salinities (Forstner and Gnaiger 1983).
-Physiological solutions commonly used in Oxygraph studies (Rasmussen, Rasmussen 2003; Reynafarje, Costa, Lehninger 1985) are compared with pure water and 20‰ sea water in Fig. 8.
+Physiological solutions commonly used in Oxygraph studies (Rasmussen, Rasmussen 2003; Reynafarje, Costa, Lehninger 1985) are with compared pure water and 20‰ sea water in Fig. 8.
 The corresponding polynomial equations are summarized in Tab.
-3 for calculating the oxygen saturation concentration in equilibrium with air at various temperatures and standard pressure
+3 for calculating the oxygen saturation concentration in equilibrium with air at various temperatures and standard pressure (Tab.

-(Tab.
 4).
-Characteristic temperatures are used commonly in experimental studies.
-Under these conditions it is convenient to use oxygen solubility factors for the medium, $F{\rm M}$ (Fig. 8).
-This factor is independent of barometric pressure, but $F{M}$ changes with
+Characteristic temperatures are commonly used in experimental studies.
+Under these conditions it is convenient to use oxygen solubility factors for the medium, $F{M}$ (Fig. 8).
+This factor is independent of but $F{M}$ changes with temperature (compare Fig. 8).
+The solubility factors are compiled in Tab.
+5 for different salinities of sea water (Forstner and Gnaiger 1983) and two typical media used with isolated mitochondria (Reynafarje, Costa, pressure, barometric